Client: National Design & Craft Gallery

 By displaying the clothes in a variety of formats we aimed to demonstrate that the garments are versatile, referencing the fact that they take on new meanings depending on by whom and how they are worn.

-The actual shapes themselves of the exhibition design structure linked directly to the graphic identity of the show, which was based around bold geometric shapes such as triangles, circles and rectangles.
+The actual shapes of the exhibition design structure linked directly to the graphic identity of the show, which was based around bold geometric forms such as triangles, circles and rectangles.

 The exhibition then travelled to Farmleigh Gallery in Dublin.